yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 ## Quickstart

-### Prerequisites
+- **Prerequisites:**

-Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your system.
+Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) with Docker Compose v2.24 or greater installed on your system.

-**Note:** If your are on an M-series Mac, you need to install Docker using the [dmg package](https://docs.docker.com/desktop/setup/install/mac-install/) supplied officially by Docker rather than through Homebrew or other means to avoid build issues.
+> [!NOTE]

-### Running the Frontend
+> If your are on an M-series Mac, you need to install Docker using the [dmg package](https://docs.docker.com/desktop/setup/install/mac-install/) supplied officially by Docker rather than through Homebrew or other means to avoid build issues.

 **1. Get the Code:**